CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a high-quality, comprehensive skill that provides actionable, executable guidance for generating Excalidraw diagrams.
-Its main strength is the concrete JSON examples and detailed validation checklist that prevent common errors.
-The primary weakness is some redundancy across sections (element ordering, spacing, and binding rules appear in multiple places), which could be consolidated to save tokens.
+This is a high-quality, comprehensive skill that provides excellent actionable guidance for generating Excalidraw diagrams.
+Its main strength is the concrete JSON examples, detailed validation checklist, and well-organized progressive disclosure to reference files.
+Its primary weakness is some redundancy across sections (element ordering, common mistakes, and validation checklist overlap), which could be tightened to save tokens.

 Suggestions